easmith2/MoneyMasters/README.md

 Speaking of tools & technologies, here is a summary of the primary tools we used in this project:
 * Ruby on Rails
-* React.js (we also have HTML views in case JavaScript is turned off)
+* React.js
-* Director for client side routing
+* Director, for client side routing
 * Sass
 * Postgres